 As a rule, if your license is suspended in any state, you should not be driving.
 That being said, there are times where someone might drive for a good reason, or because they don’t even know they’re suspended.
 But what happens when you are suspended in Pennsylvania and get caught driving in New Jersey?

 While you might live in Pennsylvania and have a Pennsylvania Driver’s License, getting caught driving while suspended in New Jersey may still prove to have severe negative repercussions on your Pennsylvania driving privileges.
 A ticket in New Jersey can seriously delay you getting your license back in Pennsylvania.

-The attorneys at the Law Office of Greg Prosmushkin have successfully Defended Traffic Tickets in New Jersey and Pennsylvania.
-At the Law Office of Greg Prosmushkin we have the tools, knowledge, and experience to help Suspended Pennsylvania drivers with their New Jersey tickets.
-When your Pennsylvania driving privilege is on the line, don't take the unnecessary risk of mishandling a New Jersey ticket.
+The attorneys at The Law Office of Greg Prosmushkin, P.C. have successfully Defended Traffic Tickets in New Jersey and Pennsylvania.
+At The Law Office of Greg Prosmushkin, P.C. we have the tools, knowledge, and experience to help suspended Pennsylvania drivers with their New Jersey tickets.
+When your Pennsylvania driving privilege is on the line, don’t take the unnecessary risk of mishandling a New Jersey ticket.

 This content was written on behalf of Greg Prosmushkin.